CarlRibbegaardh/use-trace/.github/instructions/rules.instructions.md

 ## Testing Guidelines

+- packages are tested using Vitest
+- apps are tested using Playwright E2E tests
+- All tests are located in `tests/` directories within each package or app
+- Tests must cover all new features and bug fixes
 - **IMPORTANT**: When running Playwright E2E tests, do NOT use the `--headed` flag
 - Always run tests in headless mode for better performance and CI compatibility
 - Use `pnpm --filter <app-name> test:e2e` without additional flags